piotrlaczkowski/keras-data-processor/docs/feature_selection.md

-# Feature Selection in Keras Data Processor
+# 🎯 Feature Selection in KDP

+## 📚 Overview

-The Keras Data Processor includes a sophisticated feature selection mechanism based on the Gated Residual Variable Selection Network (GRVSN) architecture.
-This document explains the components, usage, and benefits of this feature.
+KDP includes a sophisticated feature selection mechanism based on the Gated Residual Variable Selection Network (GRVSN) architecture.
+This powerful system automatically learns and selects the most important features in your data.

-## Overview

-The feature selection mechanism uses a combination of gated units and residual networks to automatically learn the importance of different features in your data.
-It can be applied to both numeric and categorical features, either independently or together.

-## Components
+## 🧩 Core Components

-### 1. GatedLinearUnit
+### 1. 🔀 GatedLinearUnit

-The `GatedLinearUnit` is the basic building block that implements a gated activation function:
+The foundation of our feature selection system:

 ```python
 gl = GatedLinearUnit(units=64)